stefanofa/awesome/README.md

 ## TypeScript

+*   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

 *   [unjs/unctx](https://github.com/unjs/unctx) - 🍦 Composables in vanilla JS

 *   [haydenbleasel/ultracite](https://github.com/haydenbleasel/ultracite) - The AI-ready formatter that helps you write and generate code faster.